OpendTect/OpendTect/plugins/ODBind/Examples/Python/seismic2d.md

 ```

 ### Seismic2D.line_info functions
-This returns a Pandas DataFrame or a list of dictionaries (depending on the value od Seismic2D.use_dataframe) with basic information for the listed lines (or all lines if no list provided) in this 2D dataset.
+This returns a Pandas DataFrame or a list of dictionaries (depending on the value of Seismic2D.use_dataframe) with basic information for the listed lines (or all lines if no list provided) in this 2D dataset.

 ```python
 data.line_info()